koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_26_img1.md

-# The image in slide 26 of lecture 8 is an inverted triangle divided into six horizontal sections, each labeled with a different term.
+# Slide 26 of Lecture 8 contains information about The image in slide 26 of lecture 8 is an inverted triangle divided into six horizontal sections, each labeled with a different term.
 From the top to the bottom, the sections are:

 1. The top section is labeled "Resource Reduction" and is the broadest part of the triangle.
 2. The second section is labeled "Reuse."